euroargodev/argopy/docs/gallery.rst

         |select_region| |ds_bgc| |mode_expert| |src_gdac|
         ^^^
-        A notebook to make a census of all BGC parameter data mode and a pie plot with results
+        A notebook to make a global census of all BGC parameter data mode and a pie plot with results
         +++
         .. grid:: 2 2 2 2